Maxie Rosenbloom: Light Heavyweight Champion

-Films, radio and television
+Films, radio, and television

 In 1937, two years before he announced his permanent retirement from boxing, Rosenbloom accepted a role in a Hollywood film.
 He became a character actor, usually portraying comical or sympathetic "big guys" in movies such as Each Dawn I Die starring James Cagney and George Raft.
 He continued acting in films as well as on radio and television, where he again portrayed big, clumsy, often punch-drunk-but-lovable characters.
+In 1950 producer-director Jules White hired Rosenbloom to team with another veteran champ, Max Baer, for a brief series of slapstick-comedy short subjects.
+The Baer & Rosenbloom shorts were released by Columbia Pictures through 1952, and reissued to theaters in 1959–60.
+In 1955 Rosenbloom was featured in Abbott and Costello Meet the Keystone Kops.

-He appeared as himself in a number of radio episodes of The Fred Allen Show, including in a skit with Marlene Dietrich.
+Maxie Rosenbloom appeared as himself in a number of radio episodes of The Fred Allen Show, including in a skit with Marlene Dietrich.
 He was also cast in an important part in television's first 90-minute drama, Requiem for a Heavyweight.
 Written by Rod Serling and starring Jack Palance, Keenan Wynn and Ed Wynn, that teleplay presents the story of a boxer at the end of his career.
 Rosenbloom portrays a character whose life revolves around his retelling old boxing stories night after night to other ex-boxers who gather in a down-and-out bar.
 That life looms as the same fate for "Mountain" McClintock (Palance's character) if he cannot adjust to a new way of life outside the ring.

 Slapsy Maxie's, Rosenbloom's nightclub, is prominently featured in a 2013 crime film, Gangster Squad, which is set in 1949.
 The original club operated in San Francisco.
 The club moved to 7165 Beverly Blvd in Los Angeles.
 From 1943 to 1947 it was located at 5665 Wilshire Blvd.

 Death

-Rosenbloom, at age 69, died of Paget's disease of bone on March 6, 1976, at the Braewood Convalescent Hospital in South Pasadena, California.
-His gravesite is at the Valhalla Memorial Park Cemetery in North Hollywood, California.
+Rosenbloom died of Paget's disease of bone on March 6, 1976, at age 69, at the Braewood Convalescent Hospital in South Pasadena, California.
+He is interred at the Valhalla Memorial Park Cemetery in North Hollywood, California.